appium/appium/packages/appium/docs/en/quickstart/uiauto2-driver.md

 - platformNames: ["Android"]
 ```

-Running this command will locate and install the latest version of the UiAutomator2 driver, making
-it available for automation.
-Note that when it is installed it tells you what platforms it is valid
+Note how the installation process specifies what platforms is the driver valid for (in this case,
-for (in this case, `Android`), and what automation name (the `appium:automationName`
+`Android`), and what automation name (the `appium:automationName` [capability](../guides/caps.md))
-[capability](../guides/caps.md)) must be used to select this driver for use during an Appium
-session (in this case, `UiAutomator2`).
+must be used to select this driver for use during an Appium session (in this case, `UiAutomator2`).

 !!! note